vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 The Accumlate Bridge Infrastructure (i.e. [bridge frontend](https://github.com/AccumulateNetwork/bridge-frontend) and [bridge contracts](https://github.com/AccumulateNetwork/bridge-contracts)) have be audited by [Fairyproof](https://fairyproof.com/).
 [The audit](https://fairyproof.com/doc/AccumulateBridge-Audit-Report-092822.pdf) does not show any meaningful unresolved security issues.

 However, it is worth highlighting a recommendation mentioned in the report: under the current implementation bridge validators complete a cross-chain transaction by using private keys stored locally in configuration files, which is not the best security practice.
+Compromise of the private keys could cause losses to WACME holders and LPs in the associated Curve pools.

 To improve security, it is recommended to use [Clef](https://geth.ethereum.org/docs/tools/clef/introduction) for signing transactions on an EVM chain and [Walletd](https://github.com/walletd/walletd) for signing transactions on the Accumulate network.
 These are programs that enable the signing of transactions without exposing private keys to the Internet.
 Clef and Walletd should be deployed independently from the bridge nodes, and access control should be managed by different individuals.
 This may increase maintenance costs, but it greatly enhances overall security by reducing the risk of private key compromise.

 ## Risk Analysis: Accumulated Finance